pigroupe/cmf-sfynx/README.md

 * AclManagerBundle : A bundle which provides classes to run ACL Manager`s utilities for Symfony2.
 * BrowserBundle : A bundle which provides library to run Browscap Manager`s utilities and MobileDetect Manager`s utilities.
 * WsBundle : A bundle which provides web services allowing to connect authentication service with the SS0 protocol.
+* WsseBundle : A bundle which provides web services allowing to connect authentication service with the Wsse protocol.
 * EncryptBundle : A bundle which provides annotations to encrypt fields
 * PositionBundle : A bundle which provides annotations to manage position of entiy rows
 * AdminBundle : A bundle which overload the SonataAdminBundle.